 HIRA / Sasaki Junana / NIYAN, 1999

 With its speed run-focused 2D platformer gameplay, Buffer’s Evolution clearly took its cues from the Sonic franchise.
-However, its daringly ambitious soundtrack was clearly inspired by another series of classic platformers: Mega Man.
+However, its daringly ambitious soundtrack was obviously inspired by another series of classic platformers: Mega Man.
 That franchise’s most outstanding 8-bit scores (Mega Man II and III) pushed the NES sound chip to its limits – and that’s precisely what Buffer’s Evolution does for the WonderSwan.
-This is easily the most densely arranged score on the platform and one of those chiptune soundtracks that makes you wonder how they could squeeze all that music into so few sound channels (four, in the WonderSwan’s case).
+This is easily the most densely arranged score on the platform and one of those chiptune soundtracks that makes you wonder how they could possibly squeeze all that music into so few sound channels (four, in the WonderSwan’s case).

-What might take a bit more effort to uncover is how subtle the music can sometimes be.
+What might take a bit more effort to uncover is how subtle the music can be.
 Listen to how the composers purposefully use chromatic harmonisations and dissonances to undermine melody progressions on compositions like “Track 8”, “Track 10”, and “Track 13”.
 Such precariously proceeding melodies that veer on the brink of collapsing into themselves only add to the invigorating feeling of swirling action that runs through this entire work.
-Few scores of the chiptunes era burst with as much creativity and vitality as the hyper-charged Buffer’s Evolution.
+Few scores of the chiptune era burst with as much creativity and vitality as the hyper-charged Buffer’s Evolution.

 Pocket Fighter Soundtrack

 Isao Abe / Yuki Iwai / Nokihiro Tagashi / Setsuo Yamamoto, 2000